Gaurang-1402/Drona/README.md

-# ChatDrones
-✈️ Drones controlled by plain English

-ChatDrones is a simple demo on how drones can be controlled in natural language.
-The drone control is done in simulation for the purpose of the demo.
-Some of the features are:

-- Web application to interface with the drone.
-- Landing and takeoff control of the drone.
-- Forwards and Backwards motion of the drone.
+# ChatDrones: Control Drones with Natural Language

+ChatDrones showcases the power of Language Logic Models (LLMs) by allowing users to control drones using simple, natural language instructions.
+The system currently operates within a simulated environment for testing and development purposes.

+Key features include:

+- A user-friendly web application that provides an interactive interface for drone control
+- Ability to initiate drone landing and takeoff through simple natural language commands
+- Full control over the drone's directional movement, including forward, backward, left, and right commands
+- Support for commands in multiple languages

 ## ROSGPT Architecture